RajkumarSony/HacktoberFest2022/README.md

-# This Repo has been **EXCLUDED** due to simple programs.
+# This Repo has been **EXCLUDED** due to wrong repo name.

 ---

-# Kindly open [Hacktober-Fest2k22 Repo](https://github.com/RajkumarSony/Hacktober-Fest2k22) and start contributing... 🎉
+# Kindly open [LeetCode-Solutions Repo](https://github.com/RajkumarSony/LeetCode-Solutions) and start contributing... 🎉

 ## Best of Luck!!

----
 ---

 # HacktoberFest2022